Fix tests for String#crypt so they pass on OpenBSD

 Yusuke Endoh email@example.com

-Updated by jeremyevans0 (Jeremy Evans) almost 6 years ago
+Updated by jeremyevans0 (Jeremy Evans) over 6 years ago

 Well, the tests fail on OpenBSD regardless of the patch, as OpenBSD crypt(3) does not support the historical, insecure DES-based crypt, only bcrypt, and you need to pass a bcrypt salt as the second argument.
 I will be adding a local patch to OpenBSD so that passing a non-bcrypt salt to

 String#crypt will result in a bcrypt salt being autogenerated, so that portable ruby programs using

 String#crypt will run on OpenBSD.
 I don't think that patch belongs in ruby.